gh-PonyM/django_docker/Readme.md

 # How to setup django_docker

-I assume that docker and docker compose is installed.
+It should not be a pony to have the advantages of docker-compose but not been able to develop locally without live reloading or performing simple management commands from the shell....and then eventually run into file permission issues.
+Also entrypoints and custom start scripts are sometimes tricky because containers might not shutdown gracefully.
+This stack solved theese issues for me.

 # About this starter template

 This template is meant to facilitates starting with django/nginx/postgres stack using and docker-compose.
 The current template is suitable for a webapp also using email notifications.
 It features:

-- Live reloading of the app with your source code mounted
+- Live reloading of the app with your source code mounted.
-- Easy switching between django projects by changing `DJANGO_PROJECT` environment variable
+- Easy switching between django projects by changing `DJANGO_PROJECT` environment variable.
-- Configuration handling for lauchning gunicorn using `GUNICORN_WORKERS`, `GUNICORN_BIND`, `GUNICORN_DEBUG` and `GUNICORN_LOGLEVEL` by using `start.sh`.
-The container will stop gracefully with exit code 0 on `SIGTERM`.
+- Configuration handling for lauchning gunicorn using `GUNICORN_WORKERS`, `GUNICORN_BIND`, `GUNICORN_DEBUG` and `GUNICORN_LOGLEVEL`(see `start.sh`).
-- Custom entrypoint and start scripts to change default `root` user while graceful shutdown still works.
-- Executing django management commands inside container without file permissions problems.
-- Easy switching between django projects by changing `DJANGO_PROJECT` environment variable only.
+- Containers stop gracefully with exit code 0 on `SIGTERM`.
+- Launch containers with your `LOCAL_USER_ID` (UID) on Mac/Linux.
 - environ variables used for different services centrally in `.env` files.
-- Automatic static file collection when web container is launched.
-- mounted `nginx.conf` to make changes without reloading the app.
+- mounted `django-docker.conf` to make changes without reloading the app.

 ## Set up this repo